yws-ss/AWS-Kiro-Workshops/Spec-Coding/Kiro-Spec-Workshop.md

 This is a fully hands-on workshop.
 Through a series of exercises, you will design, develop, and deploy the same webshooting game as the vibe coding workshop, but using a more structured, specification-driven approach.
 By the end, you'll have a fully functional chatbot with text, image, and voice capabilities, secured with user authentication.

-### Setup
-Create a folder named `MyShootingGame` and open it in Kiro.
-Instead of starting with vibe coding, we'll create a comprehensive specification first.

 ### 📋 Prerequisites

 - Installed and running Kiro IDE ( https://kiro.dev/downloads )